brahn/flake8-importlinter/README.md

 A [Flake8](https://flake8.pycqa.org/) plugin that integrates [import-linter](https://github.com/seddonym/import-linter) to check for broken import restrictions.
 With flake8's IDE integrations, you can see violations directly in your editor.

+Note that this relies on the import-linter fork at https://github.com/brahn/import-linter.

+For a demo, see https://github.com/brahn/flake8-importlinter-demo.
 ## Installation

 ```bash